wix/Detox/docs/Troubleshooting.RunningTests.md

 ]
 ```

-**Solution:**: React Native only supports the `testID` prop on the native built-in components.
+**Solution:** React Native only supports the `testID` prop on the native built-in components.
 If you've created a custom composite component, you will have to support this prop yourself.
 You should probably propagate the `testID` prop to one of your rendered children (a built-in component):

 ```jsx
 export class MyCompositeComponent extends Component {